-Business continuity.
+• Business continuity.
 In addition to all the features that support local high availability, NetApp offers a wide array of multisite configurations for disaster recovery and business continuity.
-MetroCluster deployments combine array-based clustering with synchronous replication to deliver continuous availability in the wake of system- or sitewide disasters.
+MetroCluster deployments combine array-based clustering with synchronous replication to deliver continuous availability in the wake of systemwide or sitewide disasters.
 Arrays at two different sites within 700km of each other are kept in sync and appear as a single logical array to attached hosts, allowing the loss of an entire array without impacting application or data availability and without sustaining any data loss.

 MetroCluster configurations support a variety of different configuration options.
-MetroCluster nodes can be connected over FC or Ethernet, and existing FC customers can transition to Ethernet-based configurations nondisruptively.
+MetroCluster nodes can be connected over FC or Ethernet, and existing FC customers can transition to Ethernet-based configurations non-disruptively.
 MetroCluster configurations also support more granularity, enabling customers to mix critical and noncritical workloads in the same cluster to save on storage capacity using unmirrored aggregates.
-MetroCluster IP configurations allow customers to mix AFF A400, AFF A250, FAS8300, FAS8700, and FAS500f systems as well as any ASA systems.
+MetroCluster IP configurations allow customers to deploy a broad set (over 20 models) of AFF A-Series, AFF C-Series, ASA, and FAS systems.